 We’ve been huge fans of Alice Phoebe Lou since we saw her damn near perfect cover of Lou Reed’s ‘Walk on the Wild Side’ (something you should most definitely check out at the bottom of this article) and ever since she’s made us cry, laugh, get angry and feel powerful, all at once.
 Her latest song ‘Skin Crawl’ has an equally poignant message and we’ve made it our Track of the Day.

-The song centres around misogyny in general, the ins and outs of a toxic patriarchy.
+The song around misogyny in general, the ins and outs of patriarchy.
 But where the track really sharpens is with her expression of a more than frightening situation that Lou found herself in.
 A situation which happens far too often.
 A situation that women will be afraid of every time they leave the house.
 The track reflects back on a moment when Lou was all too close to the danger of a sexual predator.

 We suggest that you all take a moment to read her account and listen to the pain she and the majority of women will experience in their lifetime.